au1206/au1206.github.io/_posts/2021-06-06-Fine_Tune_BERT_for_Text_Classification_with_TensorFlow.md

 ## Prerequisites:
 - Willingness to learn: Growth Mindset is all you need :smile:
-- Some basic idea about Tensorflow/Keras :thought_balloon:
+- Some basic idea about Tensorflow/Keras and BERT :thought_balloon:
 - Some Python to follow along with the code :man_technologist: :woman_technologist:<br>

 <div align="center">